Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <p>

-Visual Studio generates two output files, `setup.exe` and `AUTO_INSTALLER.msi`, either of which can be run by the end user to install and uninstall the automation addin.
+Visual Studio generates two output files, `setup.exe` and `AUTO_INSTALLER.msi`

+Either of these files can be distributed to, and run by end users, to install and uninstall as required.

 </p>
 </details>